-Hussain Fariborzi is an Assistant Professor of Electrical Engineering (EE) and the Principal Investigator of the Integrated Circuits and Systems (ICS) Research Group.
+Hussain Fariborzi is an Assistant Professor of Electrical and Computer Engineering (ECE) and the Principal Investigator of the Integrated Circuits and Systems (ICS) Research Group.
 Fariborizi addresses problems in ultra-low power Integrated Circuits and Systems, MEMS/NEMS IC design and fabrication, as well as novel switching devices for next-generation ICs.

 Education and early career